chainguard-dev/edu/content/open-source/sigstore/policy-controller/how-to-install-policy-controller.md

 ```

 To learn more about how the Policy Controller admits images, review the [Admission of images page](https://docs.sigstore.dev/policy-controller/overview/#admission-of-images) Sigstore documentation.

-## Options for Continuous Verification

-While it is useful to use the Policy Controller to manage admission into a cluster, once a workload is running any vulnerability or policy violations that occur after containers are running will not be detected.

-[Chainguard Enforce](/chainguard/chainguard-enforce/concepts/understanding-continuous-verification/) is designed to address this issue by continuously verifying whether a container or cluster contains any vulnerabilities or policy violations over time.
-This includes what packages are deployed, SBOMs (software bills of materials), provenance, signature data, and more.

-If you're interested in learning more about Chainguard Enforce, you can request access to the product by selecting **Chainguard Enforce** on the [inquiry form](https://www.chainguard.dev/contact?utm_source=docs).

 ## Appendix — Resource Types